Freebirth

 A: Depending on your location and the legalities in your state, I may be able to provide in-home emotional and physical support during your freebirth.
 If I cannot attend in person, I offer continuous virtual support, providing reassurance and guidance via video or phone throughout your labor.
 Whether virtually or in person, I’m committed to ensuring you feel supported and prepared for your experience.

-Q: Can you help me if I change my mind during labor?
+Q: Can you help me if I change my mind during labor and decide to transfer to the hospital?

 Q: What if something goes wrong during my freebirth?

-A: Although complications are rare, it’s important to be prepared for the unexpected.
+A: Although serious complications are rare, it’s important to be prepared for the unexpected.
 We will work together to create a contingency plan, including clear steps to take if you experience signs of distress or need medical attention.
-I will guide you through the process of making the safest decisions for you and your baby in any situation.
-In all cases, I’ll be there to help you make the best decisions for your birth and your health.
+I will support you in making your own decisions for you and your baby in any situation.

 Q: What if I’m unsure whether freebirth is the right choice for me?